ibm-cloud-docs/monitoring/monitor/captures.md

 ## Chisels
 {: #captures_chisels}

-A Sysdig chisel is a script that is written in Lua, a scripting language.
+A chisel is a script that is written in Lua, a scripting language.
 You can use it to analyze data in a capture file.

 For more information, see [Chisels User Guide](https://github.com/draios/sysdig/wiki/Chisels-User-Guide){: external}.